-For the year ended June 30, 2021, the Fund has an annual spending policy of 3.7% of its endowment funds' average fair values over the prior 12 quarters through the fiscal year-end preceding the fiscal year in which the distribution is planned.
+For the years ended June 30, 2022 and 2021, the Fund had an annual spending policy of 3.8% and 3.7% of its endowment funds' average fair values over the prior 12 quarters through the fiscal year-end preceding the fiscal year in which the distribution is planned.
 In establishing this policy, the Fund considered the long-term expected return of its endowment.
 This policy is consistent with the Fund's objective to maintain the purchasing power of the endowment assets held in perpetuity or for a specified term as well as to provide additional real growth through new gifts and investment returns.